bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

-        where :math:`z_i` is a categorical variable for a given neighbourhood, :math:`x_i|z_i` is a normal distribution for the prices within a given neighborhood :math:`k`, and :math:`x_i` will be a Gaussian mixture of each of the component neighborhoods.
+        where :math:`z_i` is a categorical variable for a given neighbourhood, :math:`x_i|z_i` is a normal distribution for the prices within a given neighborhood :math:`z_i=k`, and :math:`x_i` will be a Gaussian mixture of each of the component neighborhoods.

         Using this model, we could then generate several different types of observations.
-If we wanted to generate a house of a particular neighborhood, we could sample theo normal distribution from :math:`x_i|z_i`.
+If we wanted to generate a house of a particular neighborhood, we could sample the normal distribution from :math:`x_i|z_i`.
 If we wanted to sample the "average" house, we could sample a price from each neighborhood, and then compute their weighted average in proportion to the distribution of the categorical variable